 Mr. Ronickher is admitted to practice in California and the District of Columbia, as well as in the U.S. Tax Court, U.S. Court of Federal Claims, and the U.S. District Courts for the District of Columbia, the Northern District of California, and the District of Colorado.

-Mr. Ronickher graduated with distinction from Stanford Law School.
-While at Stanford, he was a Public Interest Fellow and co-editor of the Journal of Civil Rights and Civil Liberties.
-Mr. Ronickher completed his undergraduate studies at Dartmouth College, where he graduated summa cum laude with a degree in Comparative Literature.
+Mr. Ronickher graduated with distinction from Stanford Law School, where he was a Public Interest Fellow and co-editor of the Journal of Civil Rights and Civil Liberties.
+He completed his undergraduate studies at Dartmouth College, graduating summa cum laude with a degree in Comparative Literature.
 Prior to law school, he worked as an editor for the life sciences textbook publisher Benjamin Cummings.
 Mr. Ronickher is proficient in German.

 Whistleblower attorneys Eric Havian, Mike Ronickher, and Ari Yampolsky were published in Fortune, A recent case could undermine the rules that have been protecting taxpayer...Read More